Docs Menu

 2

-1. From the Atlas Clusters view, click the Browse Collections button for your cluster.
+Click the Browse Collections button for your cluster.

 3

-1. Click the Atlas Search tab, and then click the Create Search Index button.
+1. Click the Create Search Index button.

 2. Under Atlas Vector Search, select JSON Editor and then click Next.